brentvatne/brentvatne.github.io/_posts/2014-11-26-use-dotenv-to-manage-sensitive-information.markdown

   {% endhighlight %}

-And lastly, add this to your .gitignore so that you do not commit your super secret credentials.
+And lastly, add this to your `.gitignore` so that you do not commit your super secret credentials.

   {% highlight bash %}
-  # In .gitignore
   .env
   {% endhighlight %}